systelab/systelab-components/src/app/systelab-components/combobox/README.md

 public abstract getAllNodeDescription(): string;
 ```

+## Using a Combo with Favourites

+In order to create a combobox with favourites you must set the input property "withFavourites" as true, and in your componen add
+a new service, "PreferencesService", and set it in the **constructor**, and it's necessary to add a **preferenceName** in your component
+too.

+## Using AbstractApiTreeComboBox&lt;T&gt; with Favourites

+Follow the same steps than in a normal combo, but you must rewrite a function, *getFavouriteText*, to define the text that will be shown in the
+favourite elements in the tree.

 ## Using your component
 Once you have your component, you can use it in your templates.